-Today, faculty and students at Cornell have a greater diversity of backgrounds, but overwhelmingly think more in lock-step and within narrowly circumscribed boundaries which are set and regulated by an increasingly intolerant university-wide Monoculture.
+Today, faculty and students at Cornell have a greater diversity of "personal identity", but overwhelmingly think more in lock-step and within narrowly circumscribed boundaries which are set and regulated by an increasingly intolerant university-wide Monoculture.

 Based on reports from faculty, students, and news media from across the political and cultural spectrum, Cornell is now captive to a “University Monoculture” and “Group Think” which has become oppressive and intolerant of viewpoint diversity.
 The student-run campus newspaper, The Cornell Daily Sun, reports that 99.5% of all Cornell faculty and staff political donations go to a single political party.
-This is stunning evidence of the monolithic Group Think environment that now dominates Cornell and steers the curriculum & discourse on campus.
-Today, Cornell faculty and students regularly report a range of alarming challenges to basic First Amendment freedoms now prevailing on campus.
+This is stunning evidence of the monolithic Group Think environment which now dominates Cornell and steers the curriculum & discourse on campus.
+Today, Cornell faculty and students regularly report that a range of alarming challenges to basic First Amendment freedoms now plague campus life.
 The below "Current Campus Conditions" section outlines how Free Speech, Viewpoint Diversity, and Academic Freedom are currently under assault at Cornell and other major US universities.

 Current Campus Conditions